 In the midst of a pitch battle with an opponent, there is even more riding on the line than working as a merchant.
 In ancient times, the rulers knew that taking herbs and natural remedies to improve performance was important.

-Nootropics Today – How Elite Military Units Take Smart Drugs
+Nootropics Today – How Elite Military Units Take Smart Enhancers

 In the modern era, science has far outpaced what any of our ancestors could have ever dreamed of.
 There are entire departments of chemists, biologists, and pharmacologists working for the United States Department of Defense.
 Other countries have their own research going into supplementation for soldiers as well.

-The Adderall that millions of people take daily was a similar compound to a drug used by German soldiers during World War 2.
-The drug was called “pervitin” (methamphetamine hydrochloride) and was distributed to elite German units fighting across the continent.
+The Adderall that millions of people take daily was a similar compound to a enhancer used by German soldiers during World War 2.
+The enhancer was called “pervitin” (methamphetamine hydrochloride) and was distributed to elite German units fighting across the continent.

 Allied (American) bomber pilots used amphetamines throughout the war on both the Pacific and European theaters.
 Even until the Persian Gulf War pilots were using amphetamines in F-16 jets in order to more adequately hold their workload (although this was done voluntarily, not sponsored by the military).